 Born in Klerksdorp on 7 October 1931, Tutu was set on becoming a teacher like his father, but had to abandon his studies when the Bantu Education Act was passed in 1953.
 He joined the Anglican Church instead, drawing inspiration from a number of clergymen who opposed apartheid.

-He married Leah Nomalizo in 1955 and fathered 4 children.
+He married Leah Nomalizo in 1955 and had four children.
 He continued his service to the Church, and was duly recognised when he became the first black Anglican Dean of Johannesburg in 1975.